Sara Varon: Early life

 Varon grew up in the Illinois suburbs.
 She got her Bachelor of Fine Arts from the Art Institute of Chicago and her MFA degree from the School of Visual Arts in New York City in 2002.
 Varon is on the faculty of the School of Visual Arts.

 Career

 Varon's characters are entirely non-human — she claims to be bad at drawing people — except in her book My Pencil and Me where she draws herself.
 Her characters often form unlikely friendships — cats and chickens, cupcakes and eggplants — which combine to form what the New York Times calls "endearing, uncommon narratives."

 Varon created a series of alebrijes of some of her cartoon characters in collaboration with a Oaxacan artist.
 She has also made traditional-style Turkish carpets with images of her characters.

 Personal life

 As of October 2023, Varon lives in Chicago.
 She is married and her husband is Guyanese.

 Honors and awards

-Varon's book Sweaterweather (2003) was a 2004 Harvey Award nominee for Best Graphic Novel.
+On the strength of Sweaterweather (Alternative Comics, 2003), Varon was a 2004 Harvey Award nominee for Best New Talent.

 Varon's book Robot Dreams (2007) landed on many 2007 and 2008 "best-of" lists, including: